Ayonveig/textshot/README.md

 - Install [Google's Tesseract OCR Engine](https://github.com/tesseract-ocr/tesseract), and ensure that `tesseract` can be reached from the command line by adding the directory to your system path.
 - `python textshot.py`

-Max users: You may need to give permission to capture the screen.
+**Mac users:**  You may need to give permission to capture the screen.
 You can do so by going to System Preferences > Security & Privacy > Privacy > Screen Recording, then checking the box for Terminal/iTerm.
-Linux users: If the text shows up correctly in the notification, but you cannot paste it, install `xclip` (e.g. with `sudo apt install xclip`).
+**Linux users:** If the text shows up correctly in the notification, but you cannot paste it, install `xclip` (e.g. with `sudo apt install xclip`).

 @rigred has added this to the AUR, so Arch Linux users can install the package `textshot-git` with their AUR helper.
 For example, `yay -S textshot-git`.
 This may not be up to date, so if you encounter issues, use the normal installation method above.